DCAN-Labs/automated-subset-analysis/src/README.md

 These are a collection of scripts which supplement `automated_subset_analysis.py`, using much of the same functionality:
 - `euclidean_threshold_estimator.py` calculates the equation used by `automated_subset_analysis.py` to validate random subsets, using the latter script's `--euclidean` argument.
-- `--make_average_matrix.py` takes groups of matrices and makes one average matrix for each group.
+- `make_average_matrix.py` takes groups of matrices and makes one average matrix for each group.
 Those average matrices can then be used for the `--group-1-avg-file` and `--group-2-avg-file` arguments of `automated_subset_analysis.py`.
-- `--make_average_and_subsets.py` runs `make_average_matrix.py` to get average matrices, and then immediately afterwards runs `automated_subset_analysis.py` using those average matrices.
+- `make_average_and_subsets.py` runs `make_average_matrix.py` to get average matrices, and then immediately afterwards runs `automated_subset_analysis.py` using those average matrices.
+- `asa_submitter.py` runs many instances of `automated_subset_analysis.py` in parallel to speed up its data processing.
 - `conan_tools.py` does nothing, but it contains all of the functionality used by multiple scripts in this repository.

 ## Purpose